beccam/katakoda-scenarios/nodejs/step2.md

 Before we start executing any queries against a Cassandra, we need to setup a `Client`.
 A `Client` holds connections to a Cassandra cluster, allowing it to be queried.

-To connect to an Cassandra cluster, you need to provide the address or host name of at least one node in the cluster and the local data center name.
+To connect to an Apache Cassandra cluster, you need to provide the address or host name of at least one node in the cluster and the local data center (DC) name.
+The driver will discover all the nodes in the cluster and connect to all the nodes in the local data center.

-The simplest way to create a `Client` is like this:
+Typically, you should create only a single Client instance for a given Cassandra cluster and use it across your application.

 ```
 const cassandra = require('cassandra-driver');